Sequential Blocked Matching: Computational complexity of Offline SBM

-In this section, we investigate the computational complexity of the offline BLOCKMATCH problem.
-Observe that, when there is only one agent, BLOCKMATCH corresponds to the stochastic blocking bandit problem defined in \cite{Basu:2019ui}.
-Therefore, offline BLOCKMATCH inherits the complexity issues of the offline stochastic blocking bandit problem.
-More precisely, even when the mean rewards are known to the central mechanism, there is no pseudopolynomial time algorithm for offline BLOCKMATCH unless the randomised exponential time hypothesis \cite{exp} is false.
-In their proof of this result for stochastic blocking bandits, \cite{Basu:2019ui} perform a reduction from the PINWHEEL SCHEDULING problem \cite{pinwheel}.
-For the sake of clarity, we provide an essentially identical reduction for the offline BLOCKMATCH problem in the proof below. \begin{thm} Even if the central mechanism is aware of the reward profile of each agent, the offline BLOCKMATCH problem does not admit a pseudopolynomial time policy unless the randomised exponential time hypothesis is false. \end{thm} \begin{proof} We show the hardness of the BLOCKMATCH problem by reducing from the PINWHEEL SCHEDULING problem defined as follows:
+In this section, we investigate the computational complexity of the offline SBM setting.
+Observe that, when there is only one agent, offline SBM corresponds to the stochastic blocking bandit problem defined in \cite{Basu:2019ui}.
+Therefore, offline SBM inherits the complexity issues of the offline stochastic blocking bandit problem.
+More precisely, there is no pseudopolynomial time algorithm for offline SBM setting unless the randomised exponential time hypothesis \cite{exp} is false. \begin{thm} Offline SBM problem does not admit a pseudopolynomial time policy unless the randomised exponential time hypothesis is false. \end{thm}